 This procedure takes as arguments the same term and range

-, together with a combiner
+specifications as sum and product, together with a combiner

 procedure (of two arguments) that specifies how the current term